Together we work with players of all levels, from students to professionals, and from all genres, from Cajun & Creole to Classical.

 I am a violin maker, restorer and player.
-My days are spent working with wood and hand tools, repairing and building instruments using traditional methods and designs.
-My work is very satisfying, and blends my interests in craft, design, and music.
+I spend my days working with wood and hand tools, repairing and building instruments using traditional methods and designs.
+My work is very satisfying and blends my interests in craft, design and music.

 Chris Segura began his lifelong obsession with the violin at age 4, when his parents rented him a 1/16 size violin and he started taking lessons.
 He's a founding member of the Grammy-nominated band Feufollet, plays with the Lafayette Rhythm Devils and Les Ferailles, and can be found sitting in with various bands around Lafayette.
 He's also the digital archivist at the Archives of Cajun and Creole Folklore, where he leads efforts to digitize historic field recordings.

 In 2008, he and Anya were awarded a Fellowship Grant through the Louisiana Division of the Arts, which allowed him to study violin-making under Anya’s guidance.
 Over the course of two years, they went through the entire process of making a violin by hand.
 The resulting violin is Chris' main gigging instrument.
 Since then, he's been building violins in every spare moment.

 Emily Boyt started playing the violin at her middle school in Natchitoches, Louisiana, at age 11.
 She quickly fell in love with the instrument and continued playing at Natchitoches Senior High, where she was given the opportunity to travel to New York and Europe with the school's orchestra program.
 "My greatest accomplishment that really make me want to continue music in college was making Louisiana All-State Orchestra my junior and senior years of high school, and seeing myself grow as a musician and fall more and more in love with performing."

 Emily studied music education at the University of Louisiana at Lafayette and graduated with a bachelors degree from the School of Music and Performing Arts in December 2020.